Galien week of innovation

 Kinnari Patel

-President, Head of Research & Development and Chief Operating Officer, Rocket Pharma
+President, Head of Research & Development and Chief Operating Officer, Rocket Pharmaceuticals

 The frontier of medicine in the 21st century is being driven by two groundbreaking therapeutic platforms – mRNA and gene editing – that target the underlying biology of diseases once deemed untreatable.
 Both rely on the manipulation of individual genetic material, but in different ways: only gene therapy is designed specifically to permanently alter a patient’s DNA “script” by creating a functional copy of a gene, editing or disabling a defective gene, or preventing gene activation.